EllyPirelly/learnings-wes-bos-JSbeginner/module-04-the-dom/README.md

 const article = document.querySelector('article');
 console.log(article.textContent); // I'm an article headline 🍔🍿This is what I ate 🧇🍕
 ```
+- adds this as its OWN NODE on an extra line BEFORE the element `.insertAdjacentText('beforebegin', element)`

 ![the dom 07](./img/screen-mod04-the-dom07.png)